jtassia/You-Dont-Know-JS/es6 & beyond/ch3.md

 it.next();				// { value: undefined, done: true }
 ```

-Since `throw(..)` basically injects a `throw ..` in replacement of the `yield 1` line of the generator, and nothing handles this exception, it immediately propagates back out to the calling code, which handles it with a `try..catch`.
+Because `throw(..)` basically injects a `throw ..` in replacement of the `yield 1` line of the generator, and nothing handles this exception, it immediately propagates back out to the calling code, which handles it with a `try..catch`.

 Unlike `return(..)`, the iterator's `throw(..)` method is never called automatically.